 If there’s anything that can make a sore throat even worse, it’s harsh, dry air.
 Use a humidifier to add moisture to the air around you.
 In one study, using a humidifier reduced the severity of sore throat pain.
 If you’re experiencing other symptoms like upper respiratory congestion, try adding an essential oil like eucalyptus oil to the humidifier to loosen and help expel excess mucus.

-4. Honey and Black Seed Oil
+4. Raw Honey & Black Seed Oil

 5. Cold Food